ad-freiburg/qlever/README.md

 # Building the QLever Docker Container

-We recommend using QLever with [docker](https://www.docker.com) if you absolutely want to run QLever directly on your host see [here](docs/native_setup.md).
+We recommend using QLever with [docker](https://www.docker.com).
+If you absolutely want to run QLever directly on your host see [here](docs/native_setup.md).